 You can pause a 3d printer as long as you can until the bed and the extruder position are not changed.
 However, there are some risks of a long time pausing such as the printer might not start working from where it left the work or, there could be a clogged extruder that may interrupt the rest tasks.
 It is always suggested to have sufficient filament & extra nozzle for immediate replacements.

-What if the FIlament making a Jamming Noise?
+What if the FIlament makes a Jamming Noise?

 If there is any jamming noise coming from the filament there are some immediate actions you may prefer.
 If it occurs due to overheating the filament, stop 3d printer immediately until it cools down by itself.
 The noise may also occur if the hot end temperature is significantly low.
 In that case, you may increase the temperature and work again.
 Make sure that the nozzle is so close to the bed.
 It can also such noise.